dcnieho/Titta/TittaMex/README.md

 3. The \*.dll and \*.so files are placed in the respective output directories, `\TittaMex\TittaMex\64\Windows` and `\TittaMex\TittaMex\64\Linux`, respectively.

 #### [PsychoPy](https://www.psychopy.org/) and [PyBind11](https://github.com/pybind/pybind11)
+Please note that the code for the Python wrapper is currently not actively maintained and will not build as is now.
+However, assuming its updated, the following steps will build the code:
 1. Make sure the PsychoPy version you want to work with is installed.
 2. Make sure the `PYTHON_ROOT` environment variable is set to the location of your PsychoPy installation.
 3. Install PyBind11: in the root folder of your PsychoPy installation, execute `python -m pip install pybind11`